 Please follow these simple rules when you are dining with us to help maintain our dedication to safe and healthy eating:

 Every wonder how big a portion is?
-Check out the UDS Portion Chart to compare your meals to familiar items that correspond to portion-sizes.
+Check out the DSC Portion Chart to compare your meals to familiar items that correspond to portion-sizes.

 Do you have questions about weight control, food allergies, gluten-free diet, vegetarianism, eating disorders, sports nutrition, or other nutrition-related concerns?
-Schedule an appointment with registered dietitian, Sarah Gunnell.
+Schedule an appointment with registered dietitian, Ashley Chrisinger, RD.
 Services include nutrition assessment, dietary analysis, and nutrition counseling.

 During your visit, you may meet with a Dietetics student.
 Students from University of Wisconsin Stevens Point Accredited Didactic Program in Dietetics provide nutrition assessment and counseling through the supervision of a registered dietitian.
 This unique partnership offers clinical experience for students and provides current evidence-based nutrition therapy for clients.

 Visits with the dietitian are covered by the Health fee at no additional cost to the student.
-You can make an appointment with Sarah Gunnell directly by calling 715-346-4646 or speak about your concerns with a Student Health Service clinician who will then help coordinate a dietitian referral.
+You can make an appointment by calling 715-346-4646 or speak about your concerns with a Student Health Service clinician who will then help coordinate a dietitian referral.

 Calories required each day to maintain energy balance differ according to gender, age and daily physical activity level.
 As part of their Dietary Guidelines for Americans, the USDA recommends the following: